Photo by: bingham_becky.

 Fortunately, like most teenage fads, my superstitions receded to nothing as I entered adulthood and the Indiana part of Jo actively seeks out ladders to walk under, just to disprove the point.
 So, the idea of 365 days with the number 13 in the year didn’t phase me…or did it, perhaps a little bit.

 The thing is, 2013 has been my worst travel year so far.
 I did many great things and had many great experiences, but overall a large part of me will be relieved when the clock takes us into 2014.

-Knowing this post was coming, I put together a summary of the highlights and the Best of the Blog in 2013 – because I wanted to express my gratitude and acknowledge that there were plenty of highlights to my traveling year (that secret beach in El Nido springs most to mind) and they deserve celebrating.
+Knowing this post was coming, I put together a summary of the highlights and the Best of the Blog – because I wanted to express my gratitude and acknowledge that there were plenty of highlights to my traveling year (that secret beach in El Nido springs most to mind) and they deserve celebrating.
 But lying under the surface of 2013 has been a rather personal struggle, and one that is ongoing.
 It wouldn’t be real for me to pretend that my traveling life exist in a vacuum.
 As beautiful as that beach in El Nido was, it was a one-off highlight hidden amidst months of travel burn out.

 So, this year I’m going to do a rather honest review of my year – how I did on my Travel Wish List 2013, as well as my fears, failures and why 2013 was my worst travel year yet.